MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-health-modeling.md

 Internal metrics are useful as *unhealth* metrics.
 These metrics reliably indicate the presence of an issue, but the reverse isn't true.
 No evidence of poor health isn't evidence of good health, as the customer perceives health.

 For example, a DNS issue indicates requests aren't arriving at the database service.
 The DNS error doesn't affect the database read-success metric because this metric isn't seeing any errors.
 However, the end user perceives a total outage because they aren't able to access the database.
-At least, a portion of *health* metrics must be measured externally, so that these metrics include everything the end user will experience.
+At least a portion of *health* metrics must be measured externally, so that these metrics include everything the end user will experience.

 ## Monitoring and tracing